abertelrud/swift-evolution/proposals/NNNN-swiftpm-extensible-build-tools.md

 /// A path of a file, directory, or symlink in the file system. protocol Path: ExpressibleByStringLiteral {
-    public func appending(_ components: [String]) -> Path public func appending(_ components: String...) -> Path
+    func appending(_ components: [String]) -> Path
+    func appending(_ components: String...) -> Path
+    var suffix: String { get }
+    var parent: Path { get }
+    // etc

-    /// The API here will need to be filled inbut it should be fairly straight-
+    /// The API here will need to be filled in, but this should be fairly
-    /// forward.
+    /// straightforward.
 We should also look at FilePath in SwiftSystem.
 }
 ```

 During package graph resolution, packages and any binary artifacts are fetched as usual.
-Any extensions defined by a package are registered by name, in the same way as other targets, and any usage of package extensions is bound by name in the same was target dependencies are bound.
+Any extensions defined by a package are registered by name, in the same way as other targets, and any uses of package extension targets and products are bound by name in the same way as target and product dependencies are bound.

-After resolving the package graph, SwiftPM invokes the package extensions that are in use by the reachable targets in the package graph.
-The way in which this is done is similar to how package manifests are evaluated.
-It is largely an implementation detail, but the semantics are as if the script is either interpreted or compiled to an executable and then run in a sandbox, with input from SwiftPM being passed to the extension in serialized form and output from the extension being passed back in. a similar manner.
+After resolving the package graph, SwiftPM invokes the package extensions that are used by the reachable targets in the package graph.
+This is done in a similar way to how package manifests are evaluated.
+This is largely an implementation detail, but the semantics are as if the Swift script that implements the extension is either interpreted or compiled to an executable and then run in a sandbox.
+Input from SwiftPM is passed to the extension in serialized form and made available through the `TargetBuildContext` type, and output from the extension being passed back to SwiftPM in a similar manner.

-Each extension is invoked once for each target that uses it, with that target’s context as input.
+Each extension is invoked once for each target that uses it, with that target’s context as its input.
 The command definitions emitted by a package extension are used to set up build commands to run before, during, or after the build.
+Any diagnostics emitted by the extension are shown to the user, and any errors cause the build to fail.

-The commands that run before and after the build (as indicated by `prebuild` and `postbuild` extension capabilities, respectively) run before and after the actual build occurs.
-Output files created by commands resulting from `prebuild` extensions can feed into the build plan creation, if they are emitted into file system locations provided by the target build context passed to the extension.
+The commands that run before and after the build (as indicated by specifying `prebuild` and `postbuild` , respectively, as the extension capability) run before and after the actual build occurs.
+Output files created by commands resulting from `prebuild` extensions can feed into the build plan creation, if they are emitted into directories designated by the extension as prebuild output directories.
 This allows them to generate output files whose names are not known until the command is run.
 These output files are expected to be created in temporary directories passed to the extension for that purpose — it is not advisable to modify the source files in the package during the build.

 Because commands emitted by `prebuild` and `postbuild` extensions are run on every build, they can negatively impact build performance.
 Such commands should do their own dependency analysis and use caching to avoid any unnecessary work.

 Command invocations emitted by package extensions that have the `buildTool` capability can additionally specify input and output dependencies.
 These commands are incorporated into the build graph, and are only run when their outputs are missing or their inputs have changed.
 This is preferable when the names of outputs and inputs can be predicted before running the command, since it lets the commands use the build system’s dependency analysis to only run the commands when needed.

-It is important to note the distinction between a package extension and the build commands it produces: the extension is invoked before the build, after the structure and build parameters of the target that uses it is known but before any build commands are run.
+It is important to note the distinction between a package extension and the build commands it produces: the *extension* is invoked before the build, after the structure and build parameters of the target that uses it is known but before any build commands are run.
 It may also be invoked again if there are changes to the structure or other input conditions (but not when the *contents* of files change).

-The commands defined by an extension, on the other hand, are invoked before, during, or after the build.
+The *commands* defined by an extension, on the other hand, are invoked before, during, or after each build.

-Binary targets will be extended to allow them to contain executable commands and other needed files (e.g. system `.proto` files in the case of `protoc`, etc).
-They will need to support different executable binaries based on platform and architecture.
+Binary targets will be extended to allow them to contain executable commands and other needed files (such as the system `.proto` files in the case of `protoc`, etc).
+Binary targets will need to support different executable binaries based on platform and architecture.

 ## Example 1: SwiftGen

 The first example is a package that uses SwiftGen to generate source code for accessing resources.
-The package extension target can be defined in the same package as the one that provides the source generation tool (SwiftGen, in this case), so that client packages have access to it just by depending on the SwiftGen package.
+The package extension target can be defined in the same package as the one that provides the source generation tool (SwiftGen, in this case), so that client packages access it just by adding a package dependency on the SwiftGen package.

-The `swiftgen` command may generate output files with any name.
-In this initial support for build extensions, this means that it must specify a `prebuild` capability so that the generated sources can be processed during the build.
+The `swiftgen` command may generate output files with any name, and they cannot be known without either running the command or separately parsing the configuration file.
+In this initial proposal for build extensions, this means that the SwiftGen extension must specify a `prebuild` capability in order for the source files it generates to be processed during the build.

 ### Client Package